 Abdominal pain can feel like a sharp, dull, or burning sensation.
 It can also cause many additional effects, including loss of appetite.
 Severe pain can sometimes make you feel too sick to eat.

-The reverse can also be true: loss of appetite and not eating can lead to abdominal pain.
-Loss of appetite refers to the lack of a desire to eat during typical meal or snack times.
+The reverse can also be true.
+Loss of appetite and not eating can lead to abdominal pain.
+Loss of appetite happens when you lose the desire to eat during typical meal or snack times.